KorbsStudio/Twitterr/README.md

 I would like some suggestions, see [here](https://github.com/KorbsStudio/Twitterr/discussions/9).

 ### To Do List
- - [x] Experiment with webview notifications in Electron
+ - [x] Experiment with webview notifications in Electron (Coming in new release)
+ - [x] Experiment with context menus (Coming in new release)
  - [ ] Create Concept or Revival
       - [ ] Twitter UI
       - [ ] Welcome Screen